Daniel-KM/Omeka-S-module-AdvancedResourceTemplate/README.md

 - Automatic value (on save):

   This option allows to add a value to the resource.
+It can be a raw string or a value created with placeholders and other values.
 By construction, this value cannot be removed.
-The value can be a raw one or created with placeholders and other values.
-See below.
+See below for more details.

+- Display fake value:

+  This option allows to display a fake value in a record when there is no value in a property.
+For example, for a resource "Photography", you may want to display "[Unknown photographer]" when the creator in undefined.
+This value is not stored in the resource and is not available in the api.

 - Locked values:

   This option is useful for identifiers.
 Note that an automatic value is always a locked value, so this option is designed for other values.
 A locked value can still be updated by the api.

 - Explode a value with a separator: